 Transitions are never easy, but transitioning from the military to civilian life has particular challenges.
 Besides the obvious changes in lifestyle, there are fundamental changes related to basics of day-to-day living and personal finances to consider.

 Indeed, finances are consistently identified as one of the biggest sources of stress for military veterans and their spouses, according to the Blue Star Families Military Family Lifestyle Survey.
-Financial issues were reported to be a “top stressor” by nearly half of veterans and their spouses in surveys conducted by the veteran-support organization since 2010.
+Financial issues and economic stability were reported to be a significant concern by nearly half of veterans and their spouses in surveys conducted by the veteran-support organization since 2010.
 In addition, a consistent majority of veterans said the financial transition to civilian life is difficult.1

-But there are ways to help make that transition a more financially secure one.
+But there are ways to help make that military to civilian transition a more financially secure one.

 In the military, pay is guaranteed and health care, housing, and food are taken care of.
 With this kind of security, some members may feel comfortable not having an emergency fund while serving.
 Perhaps that’s why more than half of military families planning to exit in an upcoming year typically have less than $5,000 in emergency savings, the Blue Star surveys found, while just under half of those planning to exit within the upcoming two years typically have less than $5,000 in emergency savings.

 In the civilian world, though, you’ll need a large emergency fund because you won’t have a guaranteed contract, and you’ll be responsible for all expenses not covered by your new employer or by the Veterans Administration.
 So if saving hasn’t been a priority during service, it may need to become one.
 (Related: Emergency fund basics)